cmu-sei/iides/documentation/objects/court-case.md

 # Court Case

 Information about legal procedings related to the incident, whether charges against the insider or their accomplice(s), a civil suit, or a suit against another entity involved in the incident.
+A legal response can have one or more court cases, and a court case MUST be tied to only one legal response.
+Each court case can have one or more charges and one or more sentences.

 ## Properties